brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

-<span class="label label-warning">Pay attention</span> Prior to version 2.0 the annotations must be already compiled into byte-code in order to use them as the aliases.
+<span class="label label-warning">Pay attention</span> Prior to version 2.0 the alias-annotations must be compiled into byte-code in order to use them as the aliases.

 <span class="label label-success">Tip</span> You can use *Jeta* `NonNull` validator alongside with `javax.annotation.Nonnull`.
 It allows you to actually validate *NPE* issues, not just highlight them by an IDE.